overtone/emacs-live/README.md

 ### Easy Install

-If you're the kind of shoot-from-the-hip person that doesn't mind executing random scripts from the interwebs, then the easiest way to install Emacs Live is to run the following (although I suggest you read through the script first):
+If you're the kind of shoot-from-the-hip brogrammer that doesn't mind executing random scripts from the interwebs, then the easiest way to install Emacs Live is to run the following (although I suggest you read through the script first):

     bash <(curl -fsSL https://raw.github.com/overtone/emacs-live/master/installer/install-emacs-live.sh)